 We women are fierce competitors with one another.
 This is a biological and psychological reality of our existence.
 We compete for social status, for career and for beauty.
 All of which funnels down into the most innately rooted motivation; to gain and keep the attention of a mate.

-The inner workings of a woman’s mind are a remorseless struggle of self-loathing and exhausting competition.
+The inner workings of a woman’s mind is a remorseless cycle of self-loathing and exhausting competition.

 No one’s Instagram is real.
-We all want an ass that isn’t possible without a good bout of surgery and starvation.
-Even all of the Insta-Influencers know it’s not real.
-Thee ass.
-That figure is only possible with the ridiculously awkward pose — you know the one, the ballerina stance, thigh wing, lumbar-scoliosis pose.
-We all know those thighs look the same as ours when they stand up straight and stop doing that ridiculous pose.
+We all want an ass that isn’t possible to obtain without a good bout of surgery and starvation.
+Even “influencers” know it’s not real.
+Thee figure.
+We all know those thighs look the same as ours when you stand up straight and stop doing that ridiculous pose.

 I digress.
-Point is, we compare ourselves to one another, tear ourselves apart and happily tear one another apart for vindication.
+Point is, we compare ourselves to one another, rip ourselves apart and happily tear one another apart for vindication.
 Judging one another is a dirty habit that we should put more effort into breaking.

-Therefore, I wanted to take a second to remind us women that we should support one another more regularly.
-Make a habit of loving and respecting the women around us, rather than judging or envying them.
-This post is about positive vibes, about sisterhood and respect.
+Therefore, I want to take a second to remind women that we should support one another more regularly.
+Make a habit of loving and respecting the women around us rather than judging or envying.
+This post is about positive vibes, it’s about sisterhood and respect.

-Take a second, appreciate the women around you.
+Take a second to appreciate the women around you.
 Compliment them.
-Tell them what you think makes them strong, what you like about them.
+Tell her what you think makes her strong, tell her everything you love and respect about her.
 Give the woman passing by a genuine compliment; I love nothing more than when a woman tells me she loves my outfit or my eye shadow.
 I was walking into the gym the other day and the front desk associate said this as I scanned myself in, “You look so beautiful every day.
 She had no reason to tell me that but she did.
 That made me tear up, it had that much of an impact on me.

-You can change a day, a week, with something as simple as genuine compliment or telling a friend how much she means to you.
+You can change a day with something as simple as genuine compliment or telling a friend how much she means to you.

 We all know women thrive and succeed with the support of other strong women.